Dtesch9/Meliante.c/README.md

-# Foobar
+# MELIANTE

-Foobar is a Python library for dealing with word pluralization.
+MELIANTE is how a specifically number is called.
 ## Installation

 none